Soar to New Heights at the Lone Star Flight Museum

 - Flight simulators are not included in the cost of admission.
 Tickets can be purchased at the admissions desk.

 - Museum hours vary seasonally.
-Check their website for current admission details.
+Check the museum website for current admission details.

 All photos by the author